 A learning tower is the perfect tool for the curious toddler.
 There are so many uses here, but we especially love it for all things in the kitchen, whether it’s cooking, baking, or even learning to meal prep or wash dishes.
 We also love that it’s sturdy and adjustable to grow with your child.
 It’s an investment, but one that we think is well worth the splurge!

-Perfect for pretend play, these all-natural, durable vehicles made from solid maple will be a playroom staple for years to come.
-We also love that Little Sapling plants a tree for every toy sold! 🌳
+Perfect for pretend play, this all-natural, durable (and a-dorable) doggie push toy made from solid maple will be a playroom staple for years to come.
+We also love that Little Sapling plants a tree for every toy sold! ?

 One of the most popular Montessori-inspired toddler toys that packs a conceptual punch—these colorful wooden cups and balls teach colors, numbers, and spacial skills, along with developing fine motor skills.
 So many ways to play!